Top Dividend Aristocrat Stocks Paying Dividends Quarterly

 - Has an excellent historical dividend track record

 Finally, as of this writing, there are less than 70 Dividend Aristocrats.
-So, they are rare and elite companies that pay dividends.
+So, they are rare and elite companies that pay dividends, perfect for building a $50,000 dividend portfolio or one of any size.

 With those important points taken care of.
-Let’s go through each of the 10 stocks that pay dividends in February, May, August, and November…
+Let’s review each of the 10 stocks that pay dividends in February, May, August, and November…

 Abbott Labs (ABT)